 The Norwegian Center for Stem Cell Research focuses on iPS cell-based in vitro models of neurological, endocrine and ocular diseases.
 The Center comprises 10 research groups with strong expertise in the differentiation of hiPS cells to neural, ocular and endocrine cell types, and technical platforms to utilize these cells to model human disease in vitro.
 Methodologies include directed cell differentiation, 2D and 3D culture systems, organoid generation, microfluidics, diverse gene expression assays, CRISPR-based gene editing, electrophysiology, high throughput functional imaging.

-NATIONAL CORE FACILITY
+NORWEGIAN CORE FACILITY

-In addition, the Center runs the National Core Facility for Human Pluripotent Stem Cells, which has been culturing human embryonic stem cells (hES cells) since 2009 and reprogramming human induced pluripotent stem cells (hiPS cells) since 2012.
+In addition, the Center runs the Norwegian Core Facility for Human Pluripotent Stem Cells, which has been culturing human embryonic stem cells (hES cells) since 2009 and reprogramming human induced pluripotent stem cells (hiPS cells) since 2012.
 The Core Facility offers a range of fee-based services including reprogramming, characterizing and banking research-grade iPS cells, instruction in iPS cell-related techniques, and use of cell culture facilities and instruments.

-NATIONAL iPS CELL BANK FOR CLINICAL APPLICATIONS
+NORWEGIAN iPS CELL BANK FOR CLINICAL APPLICATIONS

 The Center is also spearheading the development of a national “super-donor” iPS cell bank for clinical applications, in collaboration with the Norwegian Bone Marrow Donor Registry and the Oslo University Hospital Ex Vivo Laboratory for GMP clinical cell production.
 This project aims to establish a national bank of clinical grade haplotyped hiPS cell lines that can be used to derive differentiated cells for cell replacement therapies in patients.